gsl-broker/terraform-provider-ibm/website/docs/r/ssl_certificate.html.markdown

 * `billing_title` - (Optional, string) The title for for billing contact.
 * `billing_emailAddress` -(Optional, string) email address for billing contact.
 * `technicalContactSameAsOrgAddressFlag` -(Optional, bool) If your organization address and technical contact address is the same make this flag as true and skip technical contact address details.
-* `administrativeContactSameAsTechnicalFlag` -(Optional, bool)- If your technical contact details and administrative contact details is the same then make this as true and skip details of administrative contact.
+* `administrativeContactSameAsTechnicalFlag` -(Required, bool)- If your technical contact details and administrative contact details is the same then make this as true and skip details of administrative contact.
-* `billingContactSameAsTechnicalFlag` -(Optional, bool)- If your technical contact details and billing contact details is the same then make this as true and skip details of billing contact.
+* `billingContactSameAsTechnicalFlag` -(Required, bool)- If your technical contact details and billing contact details is the same then make this as true and skip details of billing contact.
+* `administrativeAddressSameAsOrganizationFlag` -(Required,bool)If administrative address is same as organization address then make this flag as true and skip address details.
+* `billingAddressSameAsOrganizationFlag` -(Required,bool)If billing address is same as organization address then make this flag as true and skip address details.